 24. The upcoming AfCFTA investment protocol, building on existing regional integration initiatives, including the Pan-African Investment Code, will be a new milestone of regional integration in investment.
-The protocol should aim at a forward-looking regulatory regime that attracts productive investments while creating synergies between private and societal benefits.
+The protocol should aim at a forward-looking regulatory regime attracting productive investments while creating synergies between private and societal benefits.
 To simplify the current tangle of investment rules, it must clarify linkages with the other AfCFTA protocols, existing international investment agreements, and other types of international law and domestic legislation.

-25. The international legal and policy landscape surrounding continental integration must be kept in view.
+25. The international legal and policy landscape surrounding continental integration must be considered.
 African policymakers should leverage their shared vision of sustainable investment and responsible investor conduct to tackle regional and bilateral treaties with third countries.
 AfCFTA negotiations present policymakers a singular chance to articulate a standard state-of-the-art investment policy and engage in parallel global debates based on that shared platform.

 26. Behind technical details loom strategic choices about the place of the investment protocol in the regulatory kaleidoscope.
 African countries must formulate a shared understanding of how the investment protocol relates to the other dimensions and levels of investment laws and the timelines for African regional integration.
-Rule harmonization can create an enabling legal environment to lower transaction costs and attract productive investments.
-But countries may need a system that permits a measure of flexibility in order to implement approaches that are tailored to their local social, economic, environmental and institutional needs - essential factors in developing a functional level playing field.
-Such a shared system that maintains rule predictability needs to be agreed upon, since exceptions and opt-outs could fragment the legal environment and hamper regional integration ambitions.
+Rule harmonisation can enable a legal environment to lower transaction costs and attract productive investments.
+But countries may need a system that permits a measure of flexibility to implement approaches tailored to their local social, economic, environmental and institutional needs - essential factors in developing a functional level playing field.
+Such a shared system that maintains rule predictability needs to be agreed upon since exceptions and opt-outs could fragment the legal environment and hamper regional integration ambitions.

-27. Both the institutional arrangements and the legal substance laid down by the investment protocol are important.
+27. The institutional arrangements and the legal substance laid down by the investment protocol are essential.
 Carefully designed investment protection, guaranteed by accessible, speedy and reliable dispute settlement mechanisms, can manage lingering perceptions of investment risks without endangering policy space.
 Investment law stating investor obligations and State commitments, in addition to investment protection, can bolster other international obligations and create conditions in which capital commitments translate into desirable development outcomes.

-28. African policymakers should capitalize on the continental dialogue around AfCFTA to forge a common vision of investment promotion and facilitation that could be leveraged in global negotiations.
-They should keep investment facilitation decoupled from investment protection, to prevent the ratcheting up of obligations towards investors.
-A common African approach could emphasize responsible and sustainable investments, with concomitant obligations for home and host countries.
-Additional steps can support increased investment inflows - such as standardizing information and promotional materials, collaboration between investment promotion platform.
-African countries could consider cooperating in the establishment of a single electronic window to attract and service investment inflows as regional integration and rule harmonization deepen.
+28. African policymakers should capitalise on the continental dialogue around AfCFTA to forge a common vision of investment promotion and facilitation that could be leveraged in global negotiations.
+They should keep investment facilitation decoupled from investment protection to prevent the ratcheting up of obligations towards investors.
+A common African approach could emphasise responsible and sustainable investments, with concomitant obligations for home and host countries.
+Additional steps can support increased investment inflows - such as standardising information and promotional materials, a collaboration between investment promotion platform.
+African countries could consider cooperating to establish a single electronic window to attract and service investment inflows as regional integration and rule harmonisation deepen.